 Quarterly News and Attorney Discipline Update

 Protection of the public is the highest priority of the State Bar.
-The interactive map, below, provides information on work that the State Bar is doing in each legislative district in California.
-Click on "View District Map" to select either Senate or Assembly District and scroll over the map to find district-specific information on the number of attorneys who have been disciplined; reimbursement paid to victims of attorney misconduct, and; legal aid funding distributed by the Bar to legal aid organizations providing services to low-income, disabled, and elderly Californians.
+The interactive map, below, provides information on work that the State Bar is doing in each County in California.
+Scroll over the map or select “table” to find county-specific information on the number of attorneys who have been disciplined; reimbursement paid to victims of attorney misconduct, and; legal aid funding distributed by the Bar to legal aid organizations providing services to low-income, developmentally disabled, and elderly Californians.

 Attorney discipline data focuses on the most severe types of sanctions: disbarments and suspensions.
 Funding to reimburse victims of attorney theft is paid by the State Bar’s Client Security Fund which pays approximately $6 million to victims each year and is funded entirely from fees assessed on licensed attorneys in California.
-Over $30 million in legal aid funding is distributed by the Bar each year to over a hundred legal aid organizations across the state.
+Tens of millions of dollars in legal aid funding is distributed by the Bar each year to approximately a hundred legal aid organizations across the state.
+In 2018, almost $50 million was awarded to 97 organizations.*

 The State Bar believes in making our attorney complaint system accessible to all Californians regardless of what language they speak.
 Our toll-free complaint hotline, 800-843-9053, provides on-demand interpreter assistance in over 200 languages.